nowke/nowke.github.io/src/pages/realtime-dashboard/index.md

 ### Worker

-Let us write a small script that mocks real events by calling mutation for 4 panels at regular intervals.
-We will use [node-schedule](https://www.npmjs.com/package/node-schedule) package.
+Real events can be mocked using a simple scheduler script by calling mutation for the 4 panels at regular intervals.
+The package [node-schedule](https://www.npmjs.com/package/node-schedule) can be used.

 Install the dependencies